suicide jumper articles

 It is true the Sunshine Skyway has six crisis hotline phones along its span.
 And that's a very good thing.

 There is no question the installation of a net might not save every person bound and determined to take their lives.
 But for others, the safety net holds out the promise that what begins as a really, really bad idea need not be a fatal choice, but rather a rescue from their demons.
-And isn't that one life vastly more important than aesthetics? (comments follow the article. we don't want to be redundant, repetitive, recurrent, and repeat ourselves, but can someone in charge look at the ESR device and maybe tell us why it's not worth a study? they study the mating habits of snails, yet we can't pony up a couple bucks to stop skyway jumpers? bullshit.)
+And isn't that one life vastly more important than aesthetics? (comments follow the article. we don't want to be redundant, repetitive, recurrent, and repeat ourselves, but can someone in charge look at the ESR device and maybe tell us why it's not worth a study? or even a simple fence? they study the mating habits of snails, yet we can't pony up a couple bucks to stop skyway jumpers? bullshit.)

 |01.23.15: New funding, technology could prompt suicide barrier for Skyway.|